canada-ca/open-source-logiciel-libre/en/standards/publishing-open-source-code.md

 The [Ownership of Copyright, Assignments and Licences](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that the owner of the copyright in any work may assign the right and may grant any interest in the right by licence.
 However no assignment or grant is valid unless it is in writing signed by the owner of the right in respect of which the assignment or grant is made, or by the owner’s duly authorized agent.

-You need to include a licence with your code before publishing it by adding a LICENCE file with your code.
+Open source code must include a licence before publishing to a public source code repository.

 #### Licences

+Include a licence by adding a LICENSE file as part of open source code.

-Recommended licences are:
+Recommended permissive licences are:

-* MIT
+* MIT for small, simple projects and scripts;
-* Apache 2.0
+* Apache 2.0 for larger software project.

+Recommended reciprocal licences are:

-* GPL 3.0
+* GPL 3.0 for software
-* LGPL 3.0
+* LGPL 3.0 for libraries
-* AGPL 3.0
+* AGPL 3.0 for web applications and services

-For more details on when to use a specific licence, see the Guide on Publishing Open Source Code

 ## Appendix B - Source Code Repository